 Hunting Emotions on Processing

 If a hunter can get over the fact that they took a life, they still have a nasty job to do.
 It’s time to clean a dead animal.
-Many moons ago I worked in a Fortinos grocery store and befitting to this story, it happened to be in the meat department.
+Many moons ago, I worked in a Fortinos grocery store and befitting to this story, it happened to be in the meat department.
 I was 16 years old.
 Beautiful cuts of red meat floating around on hooks and conveyors with a big glass window for everyone to see.
 It sure conveys confidence in customers to see their meat is handled well.
-But nothing was gorey nor do people see what it actually takes to get to that point!
+But nothing was gorey, nor do people see what it takes to get to that point!

 Breasting vs Gutting